Eruannon/Gestalt/README.md

 - Eruannon [Screeps Plus/Slack]

 Additional credits:
-- Original Bunker Design - by  Muon https://github.com/bencbartlett/Overmind/wiki/Bunkers for basic design of bunker; Modified in Gestalt
+- Original Bunker Design - by  Muon https://github.com/bencbartlett/Overmind/wiki/Bunkers for basic design of bunker; Modified in some versions of Gestalt;
 - minCut library - by saruss; modified later by Chobobobo and Shibdib
 - autobahn library - by seancl;
 - traveller by bonzaiferroni